-- 1. Submit your proposal to your Management committee member via email copying in the DTP admin staff (Victoria Forth).
-Each proposal will be assessed by a management committee member and another academic (but not the supervisor) from the chosen department. - 2.
+- 1. Please note: we require students to have at least one co-supervisor. - 2.
+Submit your proposal to your Management committee member via email copying in the DTP admin staff (Victoria Forth).
+Each proposal will be assessed by a management committee member and another academic (but not the supervisor) from the chosen department. - 3.
 The Management committee member is responsible for identifying the department assessor.
 Once the proposal has been reviewed, they will contact the student to arrange a meeting between the student, MC member and departmental assessor.
 It is also possible that the Departmental Director of Graduate Studies may attend the meeting if the department wishes it.
 The aim of these meetings is to provide students with constructive feedback that will help them to improve their research plan.
-At the meeting, the student will be asked to give a ten minute presentation on their proposed project, and this will be followed by up to 20 minutes of discussion. - 3.
-The student will be advised if any changes or improvements are required and given a time limit to complete them. - 4.
-If no further changes are required for the proposal, then the MC member and the second departmental assessor will sign the formal agreement for transferring students to the department (attached). - 5.
+At the meeting, the student will be asked to give a ten minute presentation on their proposed project, and this will be followed by up to 20 minutes of discussion.

+- 4. The student will be advised if any changes or improvements are required and given a time limit to complete them. - 5.
+If no further changes are required for the proposal, then the MC member and the second departmental assessor will sign the formal agreement for transferring students to the department (attached). - 6.
 The form should be prepared by the student in advance of the meeting and a brought to the meeting as hard copy ready for signature by the MC member.
 Signatures should then be obtained from the supervisor and departmental DGS by the student.
 The form should be sent to the DTP office for signing off as this will trigger processes within the office including those that will enable students to access their RTSG.

-6. This formal process will take place up to 2-months after submission; therefore, students are allowed to begin initial work on their project before the formal transfer takes place
+7. This formal process will take place up to 2-months after submission; therefore, students are allowed to begin initial work on their project before the formal transfer takes place